-This firmly indicates that,
+This firmly shows that,

 Conclusion 5: Only match 1 or 2 can be used as the base of a new 5th square.

-We have the first solution with Base as matchstick 1.
+We have the first solution with the Base as matchstick 1.
 Now we will see the second solution below with matchstick 2 as the base of the new 5th square.

 And there can be only these two solutions.